How to Create Guiding Principles A Values Framework Quiz Define Moral Standards of Conduct

 When we respect all living things, we develop a global perspective.
 Respect for other people and the environment is the basis of a healthy culture.

-On the other hand, the worship of imaginary beings divides humanity.
+The worship of imaginary beings divides humanity.
 Religion uses God to justify war, genocide, and ethnic and gender discrimination.
 These attributes disqualify religion as a source of moral guidance.
-This demonstrates how to create guiding principles that justify unspeakable acts of violence.
+This shows how to create guiding principles that justify unspeakable acts of violence.

-This question on the spiritual pathways quiz online puts a spotlight on myth.
+This question on the values framework quiz highlights how myth can supersede facts.
 It shows how powerful myth and superstition are in our culture.
 Magical thinking creates thought distortions that are hard to overcome.

 We need the courage to face global issues like climate change and extremist ideologies.
 It’s time we address those who place profit above the environment.
-We need to question everything about cultural folklore.
+We must question everything about cultural folklore.

-Fear is what the cultural narrative uses to manipulate.
+The cultural narrative manipulates fear.
 The courage to do the right thing can be the basis for guiding principles without religion.
-It contrasts with those who use fear of their imaginary friend as a basis for their moral behavior.
-You don’t need religion to act responsibly; you need the courage to do the right thing.
+This contrasts with those who use fear of their imaginary friend as a basis for their moral behavior.
+You don’t need religion to act with high moral standards; you need the courage to do the right thing.

 Above all, fill your life with hope and allow yourself to become vulnerable.
 Open your eyes to social injustice and learn to live a courageous life.
 Face your fears, but act prudently.
 The path of truth will lead you into conflict with those who hold religious dogma as a standard.

 Morality doesn’t require religion.
 For example, Miguel Ruiz provides four simple agreements for moral behavior.
 The Dalai Lama (5) also has 18 principles that do not contain religious dogma.
-These are all examples of the path of truth instead of the direction of religious ideology.
+These are all examples of the paths based on unbiased ethics instead of religious ideology.

 Clarity is the attribute one achieves when one can see the facts.
 As mentioned above, logical reasoning is key to this.